57 Pages Posted: 3 Oct 2010 Last revised: 8 Mar 2016

-We show that political preferences of analysts, as revealed by their personal political contributions, are correlated with their forecasting styles and influence the information dissemination process.
-Politically conservative analysts, defined as those who contribute primarily to the Republican Party, exhibit more conservative forecasting styles.
-Their earnings forecast revisions are less likely to deviate from other analysts and less likely to be bold.
+We show that the personal traits of analysts, as revealed by their political donations, influence their forecasting behavior and stock prices.
+Analysts who contribute primarily to the Republican Party adopt a more conservative forecasting style.
+Their earnings forecast revisions are less likely to deviate from the forecasts of other analysts and are less likely to be bold.
 Their stock recommendations also contain more modest upgrades and downgrades.
-Further, these politically conservative analysts produce higher quality research, which is recognized and rewarded by their employers, institutional investors, and news media.
-Despite their superior research quality, the market reaction following revisions by these analysts is weaker.
-Taken together, our findings suggest that personal traits of analysts influence their forecasting behavior, whose implications for stock prices, however, are not fully appreciated by market participants.
+Overall, these analysts produce better quality research, which is recognized and rewarded by their employers, institutional investors, and news media.
+Stock market participants, however, do not fully recognize their superior ability as the market reaction following revisions by these analysts is weaker.